slowernews/wisdom-tldr/README.md

 ===
 ###On success

-There are no shortcuts for success.
+There is no shortcut to the top..
 Success is a castle that you build brick by brick.

 > *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*